thibautboyenval/responsible-ai-datascience-ipParis.github.io/content/posts/When_Fairness_Meets_Privacy.md

 ---

-## 1. Introduction: Fairness or Privacy - Pick Your Poison
+## 1. Introduction: Fairness or Privacy Pick Your Poison
+>*It is double pleasure to deceive the deceiver.* — Niccolò Machiavelli.

+This paradox of attack and defense perfectly applies to the interplay between fairness and privacy in machine learning.

-Imagine stepping into a high-tech courtroom in 2024.
+Imagine stepping into a high-tech courtroom.
 The AI judge, designed to be perfectly fair, renders unbiased decisions.
 But then, a hacker in the back row smirks—because that same fairness-enhancing mechanism just leaked private data about every case it trained on.

 Fairness and privacy in AI are like the two ends of a seesaw: push too hard on one side, and the other rises uncontrollably. **Recent research reveals a disturbing paradox: making a model fairer can also make it leak more private information.**